Mason Ready | Emergency Management & Fire Safety

 Emergency Preparedness Syllabus Insert

 Including emergency information in your course syllabus is an easy way to share important information with your students.
-EHS has created a template that Faculty can copy and paste into existing syllabi.
+Risk, Safety, & Resilience (RSR) has created a template that Faculty can copy and paste into existing syllabi.
 Faculty can fill in the blanks for their students before class, or they can discuss it in person on the first day and have the students identify and record the details as a group.
 For those interested in having a discussion with their students, talking points are also included in the same document.
-For questions, contact EHS.
+For questions, contact RSR.

 Classroom Disruptions